fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

 We use our constructor to quickly create `vpr::Allocation` and `VkBuffer` objects for use as staging buffers - and since we will so clearly know what the various flags and parameters we need to construct these will be, the only parameter that really varies is the size of the allocation itself.
 From there, we call `SetData` with a data pointer, a size, and an offset into the staging buffer as many times as we need to fully populate it's contents.

 There's no destructor explicitly defined, but the copy constructor and copy assignment operator have been explicitly deleted - creating a copy of these objects could prove disastrous, and having these implicitly destroyed is not quite what we want (as unfortunate as it is, because it does make things a bit messy).
 We store all of our upload buffers in a single container, and these are cleared per-frame after the various transfers they are used for have been completed.
+By doing these all at once we are also able to make sure that the memory attached is properly freed, and that the created `VkBuffer` gets destroyed too.

 The transferring of data from the `UploadBuffer` structures into the actual destination resources is done by the `TransferSystem` - itself a thin wrapper over a `vpr::CommandPool` and some thread-safety related items (addressed later).
 Once we have our upload buffer populated, we use the `TransferSystem` to retrieve a `VkCommandBuffer` that we can record transfer commands into like so: